davidtstafford/sql-cubed/blog/2018-12-30-SQL-Server-Loading-Daily-Partitions/index.md

 GO
 ```

 > Note - The loading table is partitioned as well.
 Technically it doesn't have to be.
-If not though, you would need to do some check constaints magic to makes the tables appear identical for partion switching.
+If not though, you would need to do some check constaints magic to makes the tables appear identical for partition switching.

 #### Step 5 ..
 Creating a view to display partition information